Higher Gaussian Maps on K3 surfaces: Abstract

 \section{Abstract}

-We give necessary conditions for the surjectivity of the higher Gaussian maps on a polarized K3 surface.
-As an application, we show that the higher $k$-th Gauss map for a general curve of genus $g$ (that depends quadratically with $k$) is surjective.
+We give sufficient conditions for the surjectivity of higher Gaussian maps on a polarized K3 surface.
+As an application, we show that the $k$-th Gaussian map for a general curve of genus $g$ (that depends quadratically with $k$) is surjective.
+Along the proof we also exhibit an ampleness criterion for divisors in the Hilbert scheme of two points of a K3 surface.